MOV-AI/movai-flow/README.md

  - using the REST API.

+ ## Accessing the Simulator
+After starting MOVAI Studio, you can launch Ignition Fortress:

+    docker-compose up simulator

 ### Running the CLI commands
-You can also run CLI commands, but you have to do it in one of the defined movai-cli services.
+You can also run CLI commands, but you have to do it in one of the defined docker-compose services.

 For example, to run `movai-cli list`, run the following command:

-    docker-compose run movai-cli movai-cli list
+    docker-compose exec movai-cli movai-cli list

 ### Accessing the web interface
 Once the cluster has started up, you can log in to the web interface and try to run some tasks.